2 FlexiBowl® and 2 Cameras#

 The robot reaches both stations |

-Each robot is dedicated to one station |
+Each robot is dedicated to a station |

 Switch required |